-In response to by concerns over the prolonged deterioration of its business environment in fiscal 2008, Advantest implemented an organizational restructuring to strengthen its management structure.
-Advantest recognized non-recurring charges in connection with such restructuring, consisting of inventory write-down of \forall 8,715 million incurred as a result of the rapid deterioration of the market, additional voluntary retirement benefit costs amounting to \forall 5,064 million resulting from the early retirement of certain employees, impairment losses on long-lived assets and goodwill of \forall 13,866 million.
+In response to concerns over the prolonged deterioration of Advantest's business environment in fiscal 2008, Advantest implemented an organizational restructuring to strengthen its management structure by undertaking certain actions to streamline its operations and change its organization to return to profitability in the future.
+In connection with the restructuring, Advantest recognized non-recurring charges, consisting of inventory write-down of \$8,715 million incurred as a result of the rapid deterioration of the market, additional voluntary retirement benefit costs amounting to \$5,064 million resulting from the early retirement of certain employees, and impairment losses on long-lived assets and goodwill of \$13,866 million in fiscal 2008.